ErikEJ/erikej.github.io/_posts/2021-01-11-azure-sql-advanced-deployment-part1.md

 categories: sqlserver
 ---

-In this blog post series, I will show how to implement various advanced requirements when deploying an Azure SQL Database using Azure DevOps yaml-based pipelines, and ARM templates.
+In this blog post series, I will show how to implement various advanced requirements when deploying an Azure SQL Database using Azure DevOps .yml-based pipelines, and ARM templates.
 I assume you have some experience with these technologies in advance.

+There is obviously already a number of good resources available to help you with the challenge of automated SQL Database deployment, like  [this blog post](https://devblogs.microsoft.com/azure-sql/continuous-delivery-for-azure-sql-db-using-azure-devops-multi-stage-pipelines/), but for the requirements below, there was little and scattered documentation available, and in some cases even no documentation (part 3).

 The requirements are: